GeniSysAI/Server/README.md

 This tutorial will help you setup the server required for your GeniSys network, and also takes you through setting up iotJumpWay devices and applications.
 In detail this guide will cover the following:

-- Installation: Ubuntu 18.04, Nginx, Let's Encrypt, PHP, MySql, phpMyAdmin, IP tables
+- Installation: Ubuntu 18.04, Nginx, Let's Encrypt, PHP, MySql, phpMyAdmin, IPTables, iotJumpWay
-- Setup: Domain name & DNS configuration, router port forwarding, IP tables security, Device Proxy
+- Setup: Nginx, PHP, MySql, phpMyAdmin, IPTables, iotJumpWay, Domain name & DNS configuration, router port forwarding, IPTables security, Device Proxies

 # Installation & Setup

 The following guides will give you the basics of setting up a GeniSys Server.

-## Install Ubuntu 18.04
+# Install Ubuntu 18.04

 For this project, the operating system of choice is  [Ubuntu 18.04.1 LTS (Bionic Beaver)](http://releases.ubuntu.com/18.04/ "Ubuntu 18.04.1 LTS (Bionic Beaver)").
 To get your operating system installed you can follow the [Create a bootable USB stick on Ubuntu](https://tutorials.ubuntu.com/tutorial/tutorial-create-a-usb-stick-on-ubuntu#0 "Create a bootable USB stick on Ubuntu") tutorial.

-## Setup Domain Name
+# Setup Domain Name

 Now is as good a time as any to sort out and configure a domain name.
 You need to have your domain already hosted on a hosting account, from there edit the DNS zone by adding an A record to your public IP, for this you need a static IP or IP software that will update the IP in the DNZ Zone each time it changes.

 Once you have done this your domain name or subdomain will be pointing towards your public IP, if port 80 and 443 are not currently listening for traffic then visiting your domain name will result in a timeout for now.

-## Install Nginx
+# Install Nginx

 Now it is time to install Nginx, follow the commands below to install the required software.